ecufip/express_postgress_webflow_upload/README.md

 - migrations, contains all migration files
 - seeders, contains all seed files

-Now this exists, it does not need to be done again.
+Now this exists, it does not need to be done again, provided the db exists and config file is correct.

 ### Creating a schema
 The schema was originally created using the following command:

         $ node_modules/.bin/sequelize model:generate --name People --attributes name:string

 This creates a table with the field: name.
-This also creates a migrations file which can be used to update the database.
+This also creates a migrations file (under the migrations folder) which implements the schema changes to the database.

 ### Making changes to database
-To make changes to the database, including the creation of the table defined by the schema, a migration file must be created using:
+To make changes to the database a migration file must be created using:

         $ sequelize migration:create --name 'decide a name'